dicustefania/morpheus/README.md

    - The baseline system will consist of a [SVM](https://scikit-learn.org/stable/modules/svm.html) classifier.
    - Implementation will be done using the scikit-learn [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) class.
    - Two hyperparameters will be adjusted during validation:
-     - the kernel function: linear and RBF (radial basis function)
+     - the kernel function: linear vs. RBF (radial basis function)
      - the C parameter (regularization parameter)
    - All other parameters will be used with their default values.
    - In separate trials, experiments will be done using each of the 3 feature datasets previously described.